Public Access Status:

 How does it work?

 Water to operate the sand bypass system is taken from Marine Stadium via twin low pressure, high volume turbine pumps to the control building where a high pressure centrifugal pump boosts the water pressure to that required for activation of the jet pumps.
 Sand on the seabed in the vicinity of the operating pumps is forced into the system in a water/sand mix and returned to the shore through the gravity fed flume.
 Here it is discharged into a conical shaped concrete hopper where excess water is decanted back to the ocean while concentrated sand slurry is pumped by a variable speed centrifugal pump through an underground pipeline, under the seaway entrance to discharge onto the southern ocean beach on South Stradbroke Island.

 The system may be operated with a varying number of selected jet pumps to give optimum performance.
 Computer control and monitoring ensures maximum economy and efficiency of the operation.
 Pumping operations are normally conducted at night during off-peak power periods.

 In June 2019, we installed a pilot solar array to help meet the operation’s day-time energy needs.
 Read more about our solar power here.

 Why is it necessary?

 The system currently delivers 500,000 cubic metres of sand from the spit to South Stradbroke Island each year.
 Today, the Gold Coast Seaway facilitates safe transit between the Broadwater and the ocean for recreational and commercial vessels.
 An improvement in water quality due to increased tidal exchange has enhanced biodiversity in the Broadwater.
 The Broadwater also has a greater capacity for flood relief.
-New clearance provides a minimum depth of 4.6 metres at low tide.
-The sand bypassing system, ongoing dredging and construction of Wave Break Island have ensured that the entrance to the Broadwater was stabilised without detriment to surrounding beaches.
+The construction of the sand bypass system, dredging and construction of Wave Break Island have ensured that the entrance to the Broadwater was stabilised without detriment to surrounding beaches.